victorovento/victorovento/README.md

 - 🎓 Studied Computer Science Engineering at University of Pinar del Río, Cuba
 - cu Cuban
 - ⚽🏎 Interested in all things soccer & motorsport

-## 🔬 Technologies and tools I use

-.NET